 - Permits for May 1 – Oct 31 are available as of March 1st.
 Get your permits in early March as they book up fast, especially for weekend trips.

 - Bear canisters are required in all RMNP backcountry campsites.

 - Arrive early as most of the parking lots in all of RMNP fill up early and Wild Basin is no exception.
 The gate is over 2-miles up the dirt road and it is not uncommon for visitors to have to hike this before reaching the trails at Wild Basin.

 - During the wet summer months, bug repellant is needed!

-- You are only allowed to camp at designated spots in the Wild Basin Area of Rocky Mountain National Park.
+- You are only allowed to camp at designated spots and with a permit in the Wild Basin Area of Rocky Mountain National Park.

 - Snow typically covers the trail from October thru late June.